ROCm/rocprofiler/README.md

     Supported time formats: <number(m|s|ms|us)>

 Configuration file:
-  You can set your parameters defaults preferences in the configuration file 'rpl_rc.xml'.
+  You can set your parameters' default preferences in the configuration file 'rpl_rc.xml'.
 The search path sequence: .:$HOME:<package path>
   First the configuration file is looking in the current directory, then in your home, and then in the package directory.
   Configurable options: 'basenames', 'timestamp', 'ctx-limit', 'heartbeat', 'obj-tracking'.
   An example of 'rpl_rc.xml':